sparth99/MusicDownload/README.md

 A Python scrips that downloads music with album/cover art and all meta data Run through the terminal

+The Current GUI down program has some bugs in it.

 Download the correct dependicies listed on the top of the python file

 Change the Location of the directory for your own use